To build muscle, you need to be producing a lot of testosterone and human growth hormone.

 The more time you give yourself between sets, the greater your body’s testosterone levels will be.
 Research has shown that a two-minute rest period on the squat promotes a significantly greater testosterone response than a 1 minute rest period.
 Give yourself between 90-120 seconds of rest on your compound exercises.

-Interestingly, when it comes to growth hormone response, shorter rest periods with moderate weights appear to work best.
+Interestingly, when it comes to boosting growth hormone, shorter rest periods with moderate weights appear to work best.
 A rest between sets of 60 seconds with a weight that is between 75-85 percent of one-rep max is best for GH release.
 So be sure to include both super heavy and moderate sets in your program with rest periods that are not as long with the lighter resistance sets.

 When you push with max weight, your testosterone response will be much greater than when you go lighter.
 Work within 85-95 percent of your one-rep max for sets of between 3-6 reps for the greatest hormonal benefit.
+Take a look at guys like Mike Mentzer, whose workouts consisted of heavy weight and low reps.

 The more of your rep that you spend doing the eccentric part of the movement, the greater the hormonal response will be.
 This is especially the case regarding growth hormones.
 Research shows that you can get as much as 50 percent greater GH response when you do eccentric-focused training.
 Be sure to focus on the negative part of every rep you perform, taking 2 seconds to lower the weight.

-Intensity Enhancers: Bands & Weights
+Use Bands & Weights

 Have you used weights and bands to make your set harder?
 If not, you are missing out on a great intensity enhancer and a way to further boost your hormone response.
 You are not as strong in the positive part of an exercise as you shorten the working muscle.
 Chains and bands allow you to lift more during the concentric part of the rep so that you are working much harder in the negative part of the rep.